DionKill/ps4-linux-tutorial/docs/installation.md

 > For example, for a 2GB of VRAM payload, you'd have 8-2 = 6GB of remaining system RAM!
 > You aren't creating memory out of thin air!

+### Local payloads
+If you so desire, it's possible to load these payloads locally (I personally do).

+In order to do that, go [download them from the ps4boot repositories](https://github.com/ps4boot/ps4-linux-payloads):
+- Install "Payload Loader" on your PS4 to load the payloads locally
+- Extract from the ELF folders, and rename the file to have a `.bin` extension instead of `.elf`, because Payload Loader can't load ELFs
+	- Enable "see file extensions" on Windows Explorer or what you're using
+	- If it doesn't have any particularly append, it's for both Aeolia and Belize
+- Remember to check sometimes to see if there's any updates
 ## Installation commands
 Now that the storage is covered, here comes the moment of truth.
 You'll be sent to the Rescue Shell.